GSA/piv-guides/_userconfig/1_ssh.md

 ---
 layout: default
-title: Enable PIV/CAC for SSH to a UNIX-like Server
+title: Enable PIV/CAC for SSH
 permalink: /userconfig/ssh
 collection: userconfig
 ---

 Enabling your PIV for Secure Shell (SSH) is the most secure way to remotely access UNIX-like servers on your network.
 The strong security features of your PIV hardware (e.g., certificates and key pairs, encryption, biometrics) make it extremely difficult to exploit.
-Software authentication methods (e.g., usernames and passwords) are much more likely to be targeted by attackers.
+Software authentication methods are much more likely to be targeted by attackers.

 {% include alert-info.html heading = "Your PIV contains an authentication key pair and public certificate.
 Using a PIV key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access." %}